 After the comparables have been selected, the regulations require that "[i]f there are material differences between the controlled and uncontrolled transactions, adjustments must be made if the effect of such differences on prices or profits can be ascertained with sufficient accuracy to improve the reliability of the results."
 Treas.
 Reg. § 1.482-1(d)(2).
-In almost all cases involving income-statement-based PLIs, certain "asset intensity" or "balance sheet" adjustments for factors that have generally agreed-upon effects on profits are calculated.
+In almost all cases involving income-statement-based PLIs used in the CPM or the Residual Profit Split Method, certain "asset intensity" or "balance sheet" adjustments for factors that have generally agreed-upon effects on profits are calculated.
 In addition, in specific cases, additional adjustments are performed to improve reliability.

 The most common balance sheet adjustments used in APAs are adjustments for differences in accounts receivable, inventories, and accounts payable.
 The APA Program generally has required adjustments for receivables, inventory, and payables based on the principle that there is an opportunity cost for holding assets.
-For these assets, it is generally assumed that the cost is a short-term debt interest rate.
+For these assets, it is generally assumed that the cost is appropriately measured by the interest rate on short-term debt.

 To compare the profits of two business activities with different relative levels of receivables, inventory, or payables, the APA Program estimates the carrying costs of each item and adjusts profits accordingly.
 Although different formulas have been used in specific APA cases, Attachment B presents one set of formulas used in many APAs.
-Underlying these formulas are the notions that (1) balance sheet items should be expressed as mid-year averages, (2) formulas should try to avoid using data items that are being tested by the TPM (for example, if sales are controlled, then the denominator of the balance sheet ratio should not be sales), (3) a short term interest rate should be used, and (4) an interest factor should recognize the average holding period of the relevant asset.
+Underlying these formulas are the notions that (1) balance sheet items normally should be expressed as mid-year averages, (2) formulas should try to avoid using data items that are being tested by the TPM (for example, if sales are controlled, then the denominator of the balance sheet ratio should not be sales), (3) a short term interest rate should be used, and (4) an interest factor should recognize the average holding period of the relevant asset.
+As in 2006, during the course of 2007 the APA Program used an interest rate equal to LIBOR (3 months) plus 200 basis points for purposes of calculating adjustments for accounts receivable and accounts payable for U.S. companies in many cases.
+In addition, the APA Program often used an interest rate equal to the Corporate Bonds (Moody's) Baa rate for purposes of calculating inventory adjustments for U.S. companies.
+However, the facts and circumstances surrounding a given case will ultimately determine the reliability of making balance sheet adjustments and the selection of the most reliable interest rate.

-The APA Program also requires that data be compared on a consistent accounting basis.
+The APA Program also requires that financial data be compared on a consistent accounting basis.
 For example, although financial statements may be prepared on a first-in first-out (FIFO) basis, cross-company comparisons are less meaningful if one or more of the comparables use last-in first-out (LIFO) inventory accounting methods.
 This adjustment directly affects costs of goods sold and inventories, and therefore affects both profitability measures and inventory adjustments.